An Evening with Johnners - Hardback

 BOOKS: EDITING

-Barry Johnston has edited five books based on material written or recorded by his father, Brian Johnston.
-His first book An Evening with Johnners was published by Partridge Press in 1996 and was in the Sunday Times top ten bestsellers for two months.
+Barry's first book An Evening with Johnners was published by Partridge Press in 1996 and was in the Sunday Times top ten bestsellers for two months.
 This was followed in 1998 by Letters Home 1926-1945, published by Weidenfeld & Nicolson, which was also a Sunday Times top ten bestseller.
 Then in 2000 Barry was commissioned by Virgin Books to edit a compendium of three of his father’s autobiographical books called A Delicious Slice of Johnners.
-This proved to be so popular that it was reprinted five times and was followed by two more volumes, Another Slice of Johnners and A Further Slice of Johnners.
+This proved to be so popular that it was followed by two more volumes, Another Slice of Johnners and A Further Slice of Johnners.
+Barry has also compiled and edited The Wit of Cricket and The Wit of Golf which were published in 2009 and 2010 by Hodder and Stoughton.
+A special centenary edition of An Evening with Johnners was reissued by Quiller Publishing in 2012.

 An Evening with Johnners